-Since dips can be a bit of a slippery slope when eating them with tortilla chips, I always keep my fridge stocked with Dandy celery sticks.
+Since dips can be a bit of a slippery slope when eating them with tortilla chips, I always keep my fridge stocked with celery sticks.
 They give me that crispy, crunchy texture I’m looking for without packing on the fat and calories.

-I like to save my fat calories for the healthy kind found in guacamole, if you know what I mean.
+I like to save my fat calories for the healthy kind found in guacamole if you know what I mean.

 No forks required.

-Black Bean Dip
+Black Bean Dip For Game Day Recipe

 - Check for seasoning and add more salt if needed.
 Serve with tortilla chips, celery